Karnataka minister KS Eshwarappa named in FIR on alleged suicide of contractor

 “After I filed the defamation suit, a notice was sent to him [Patil],” he told reporters in Mysuru, according to The Indian Express.
 “Now I have learnt through you [media] that he has killed himself.
 Other than that, I don’t know anything else.”

-Eshwarappa also said he will not resign from his position and will wait for verdict of the defamation case against Patil.
+Eshwarappa also said he would not resign from his position and will wait for the verdict of the defamation case against Patil.

-Meanwhile, Karnataka Chief Minister Basavaraj Bommai on Wednesday said that he would speak to Eshwarappa regarding the case.
+Meanwhile, Karnataka Chief Minister Basavaraj Bommai on Wednesday said that he would speak to Eshwarappa about the case.

 “[I] have gathered all information...I will speak with Eshwarappa,” Bommai told reporters, according to ANI.
 “I don’t know what he [Eshwarappa] said [about resignation].
 It will be cleared when we speak directly.”